HackYourFuture/curriculum/student-manual.md

 ## 1.1 Curriculum <a name="curriculum"></a>
 The 7 months are divided into different modules, each building on the one before.
 Here’s the [overview](https://github.com/HackYourFuture/curriculum).

-However, there is no time to rest yet because the next challenge will be to find an internship (see also section 1.7).
+However, there is no time to rest after graduation because the next challenge will be to find an internship (see also section 1.7).
 After you graduate it might take some time before you actually find an opportunity.
 That is why we have developed the [Post-Graduation Package](https://github.com/hackyourfuture/post-grad-ed).
 The PGP consists of additional technical projects that you will build to improve your skills and increase your chances of finding an internship.

 > How to Improve the Curriculum!
 >